-At the start of the year we made the decision to host the 2021 Red Paddle Co photoshoot on our home shores, here in the UK.
+At the start of the year our marketing team made the decision to host the 2021 Red Paddle Co photoshoot on our home shores, here in the UK.
 At the time, we thought it might be a risky call- we all know how unpredictable the British weather can be, yet with the way things have panned out this year, it was one of the best decisions we could’ve made.

-Following a shoutout for models over the summer, we were overwhelmed with the response from people across the nation who were keen to get involved and represent our new 2021 range.
+Following a shoutout for models over the summer, we were overwhelmed with the response from paddlers across the nation who were keen to get involved and represent our new 2021 range.
 Two such paddlers, Lizzie and Stuart Croxford, got in touch to say they’re huge fans of paddle boarding and had successfully made it part of their daily life.

 Having spent the day getting to know the guys and hearing their inspiring story, we thought we’d learn a little more about how and why they incorporate SUP and sport into their daily lives…